yashsahugtx/skype-docs/Skype/SDN/articles/getting-ready-to-install-skype-for-business-sdn-interface.md

 > [!NOTE]
-> <P>You should install SDN Manager on a separate application server to maximize the performance of the Skype for Business Server front end.</P>
+> You should install SDN Manager on a separate application server to maximize the performance of the Skype for Business Server front end.